-Meeting climate action verification criteria and monitoring of these criteria after the proposed Scheme has been completed is dependent on support from the Climate Action Fund or other sources of funding.
-Note that monitoring and verification of the overall Scheme will be stratified - not all these criteria will be measured at each individual site.
-Baseline monitoring to be carried out during the Scheme when rehabilitation is complete.
-Sites can be re-monitored in the future and compared against this baseline.
+Meeting climate action verification criteria and monitoring of these criteria after the Scheme has been completed is dependent on support from the Climate Action Fund or other sources of funding.
+Note that monitoring and verification of the overall scheme will be stratified - not all these criteria will be measured at each individual site.